improbable-research/keanu/docs/docs/inference-posterior-sampling.md

 Unfortunately, there's no easy way to perfectly determine the form of a posterior distribution, so we have to rely on approximation.

-Luckily, sampling algorithms exist that are designed to efficiently explore distributions and enable us to gain insight into their form.
+Luckily, there are sampling algorithms that are designed to efficiently explore distributions and enable us to gain insight into their form.
 MCMC stands for Markov Chain Monte Carlo, and describes a class of algorithms that help us do exactly that.
 In this section we will be exploring a few MCMC algorithms.